ingvildeb/cellpose_scripts/README.md

 # Get started
-1. Create a conda environment and install cellpose according to instructions found in their Github (https://github.com/MouseLand/cellpose)
+1. Create a conda environment and install cellpose according to instructions found in their Github (https://github.com/MouseLand/cellpose).
+NOTE: I recommend installing and using version 4.0.4 of cellpose (not more recent versions) for the time being as we find it to give better behavior when applying models to full brain images.
 2. Most of the neccessary packages required to run scripts in this repository will be installed when installing cellpose, but a few may need to be pip installed
 3. For any script you want to use, make a copy of the corresponding config file (`*_template.toml`) and rename it to `*_local.toml`
 4. Edit `*_local.toml` with paths/parameters for your dataset.